Vitor-costa-diniz/TestCit/README.md

     * SnapshotTesting is an external library used for UI and user flow testing.
 It was chosen due to its simplicity and practicality, allowing quick validation of visual components and interactions.
 Moreover, it is a well-established and widely adopted tool in the iOS community, providing confidence that tests will remain reliable and maintainable over time.

-## What you would improve with more time
+## What I Would Improve with More Time
 * Implement an internal list of `posts` and `comments` to serve as a fallback in case of API request failures.
 This would ensure that the user does not see only an error message, but can still experience the app’s normal functionality, simulating real usage.

 * Add a separate tab for favorited posts.
 This would require implementing a database service to store the user’s saved posts. `CoreData` could be used as the persistent layer, following the `Repository` pattern to abstract data access..